Natural Cat Litter Alternatives Compared

 - Frequent changes required

-Best for: Temporary use during medical recovery
+Best for: Temporary use during medical recovery.
+See crystal vs paper litter if you're weighing recovery-friendly options.

 3. Pine Cat Litter